The Construction Division Executed the Restoration

 The Core Units of the Construction Division are:

 - Designs Engineering Branch

 - Furniture Branch

 - Quantity Surveying Section

-The Director, Construction Division
+Contact the Construction Division

 Ministry of Works and Transport

-Level 5, Main Administration Building
+Level 3, Administration Building

 Corner Richmond and London Streets